 What are the top things to do in Indre By?

-The top things to do in Indre By could fill a week, but here are the essentials:
+The top things to do in Indre By are:

 - Tivoli Gardens: The world's second-oldest amusement park, open since 1843.
 Walt Disney visited and borrowed ideas for Disneyland.